tomshaked/precision-landscapes/group-work/environmental-group/README.md

 The sub-folder will contain all project-related files, including research articles, presentation slides, design drawings, and assessment reports.
 Please ensure that all files are saved in appropriate folders and that they are up-to-date.

 ## Organization
 To keep things organized, please use clear and descriptive file names when uploading documents, and organize files into folders as needed.
-Please also ensure that all documents are relevant to the course and the group project.

 Thank you for your cooperation in maintaining this sub-folder as a valuable resource for our course!